 Below you will find information regarding tax liens and the levy and tax sale process.
-Before proceeding, please note the following:
+Please note the following:

 - At no time can any employee of the Tax Commissioner's office provide legal advice.
-If your property is involved in a tax lien, levy or tax sale and you have questions about processes or about your legal rights, contact an attorney.
+If your property is involved in a tax lien, levy or tax sale and you have questions about processes or about your legal rights, we recommend that you seek professional advice.

-- If you are interested in purchasing a property at tax sale, we strongly encourage you to seek the advice of an attorney first.
+- If you are interested in purchasing a property at tax sale, we strongly encourage you to seek professional advice before participating in the sale.

 - The Tax Commissioner's office will in no way be responsible for any misconceptions of the law or of procedures held by anyone, nor for any legal missteps taken by anyone in the tax sale process other than actions taken by the Tax Commissioner's office.